The Newly Appointed Manager: Guidelines for Interpersonal Success

 References

-Dr Rod Linter is Leadership and Project Consultant, with over 25 years of global experience of working with individuals, teams, major projects and organisations.
-He has been a Senior Consultant with Aztech for over 10 years and brings a wide range of theoretical and grounded knowledge from his experience in the energy sector, to his learning programmes.
+Dr. Rod Linter is a Leadership and Project Consultant with over 25 years of global experience working with individuals, teams, major projects, and organizations.
+He has been a Senior Consultant with Aztech for over 10 years and brings a wealth of theoretical and practical knowledge from his experience in the energy sector to his learning programs.

 AZTech Training & Consultancy